moosecow1/rate-limit-test/README.md

 The demo API has one endpoint that returns a random quote.

 ### Rate Limit
-If someone sends too many requests in too short of a time span, new requests will be blocked.
+If a client sends too many requests in too short of a time span, new requests will be blocked.

 The limits can be configured.